 When you publish a view that is aligned with the Mapbox maps to Tableau online, Tableau server, or Tableau public, your audience can have access to your Mapbox map and data without even having a Mapbox account.

-You can add a Mapbox map to your workbook in Tableau desktop and also use the Mapbox map as a background map.
-Once you add a Mapbox map to your workbook, it gets saved in the workbook and available to those whom you have shared a workbook with.
+You can add a Mapbox map to your workbook on the Tableau desktop and also use the Mapbox map as a background map.
+Once you add a Mapbox map to your workbook, it gets saved in the workbook and available to those with whom you have shared a workbook.